 “I did the paddle and climb to raise money for charity, and I was blown away by the kind donations and support from friends, family and strangers.
 Their actions were the definitely the highlight of the whole experience and makes you realize how many kind-hearted people are out there!”

 Dan’s desire to join the Bennett-to-the-Bering expedition is also a two-fold proposition.

 “From a young age, I have always dreamt of kayaking in the Canadian wilderness and what better river to paddle than the mighty Yukon?
 The trip will push me beyond my comfort zone and challenge my skills as a kayaker,” he said.

 “But selfish reasons aside, I am really looking forward to supporting John and his team in their worthwhile fundraising effort to help first responders and the great work that they do.”

-Editor’s Note: Dan is one of six team members that will take part in the expedition, and is the only member from the United Kingdom.
+Editor’s Note: Dan is one of six team members that took part in the 2018 expedition, and is the only member from the United Kingdom.
 Read the other team members’ bios to learn more about this unique group.